 Life insurance retirement plans (LIRP)

-You can use a cash value life insurance policy to supplement your retirement income, but this strategy comes with a few risks.
-Learn how a life insurance retirement plan (LIRP) compares to a 401(k) and IRA.
+You can use a cash value life insurance policy to supplement your retirement income, but this strategy is usually only a good fit for high-net-worth individuals.
+Learn how a life insurance retirement plan (LIRP) compares to a 401(k) and an IRA.

 Headshot of Katherine Murbach